 Figure 3.
 Changing the settings to an already analyzed dataset

-To see the effect of the normalization, Spectronaut Pulsar creates a pair of plots where you can visualize your quantitative data throughout your runs before and after the normalization.
+To see the effect of the normalization, Spectronaut creates a pair of plots where you can visualize your quantitative data throughout your runs before and after the normalization.
 You can find them in the Post Analysis Perspective, Analysis Overview node, and Normalization (figure 4).

 Figure 4.
 The Normalization node shows the effect of normalization on your data.
 The left side shows boxplots of precursor responses before normalization for each run.
 The right side shows boxplots of the same precursor responses after normalization

 One important aspect regarding normalization are those cases in which the samples are pre‑fractionated.
 In such cases, normalization should not be done throughout all runs, but by fraction.
 This should be annotated accordingly on the Conditions Editor when you set up your experiment (figure 5).

 Figure 5.
 Annotating the fractions on the Conditions Editor is required for proper normalization

 You can find some more info about the Conditions Editor in the Spectronaut manual here.